• Banner 1

 This nine-hole course was laid out by Mr. P. B. Graham of Carnoustie, Scotland on according to legend, Colonel Clopper’s farm.
 Of the original nine holes, five survive largely intact.
 Holes one through four and hole number eighteen were all part of the original nine, which was entirely contained in the area north of what is now Route 130.
 Additional property purchases over the years eventually expanded the golf course to eighteen holes in the late 1930s and early ’40s.
 In the mid 1960’s, two of the original holes, which were by then numbers 17 and 18, were taken out of play by the purchase of the property west of North Greengate Road and the construction of present holes ten and eleven.
 The area that formerly made up holes seventeen and eighteen were converted to our present practice range.

 Of a particular historical note, is the old farmhouse on the Club’s property.
-It is currently the home of Chuck Qualey, the Club’s Head Golf Professional, and his family.
+It used to be the home of Chuck Qualey, the Club’s Head Golf Professional, and his family.
 The house was built in 1796 and has been entered in the Westmoreland County Historical Committee’s archives, and some historians believe it to be one of the oldest stone houses west of the Allegheny Mountain range.

 Unfortunately, over the long history of the Club, fires have done great damage to its facilities and records.
 The greatest fire hit only 5 years after its original construction in December of 1909 and virtually destroyed the entire Clubhouse.
 A new Clubhouse was constructed from the original foundation in the summer of 1910.
 The most recent fire occurred on April 15, 1999, destroying the kitchen, offices, and member dining areas.
 A brand new Clubhouse was dedicated on July 14, 2001.
 The highlight of the reconstructed facility was the large and multi-functional banquet facilities and a ballroom.